Table of contents

 We need to plan the structure of our site so that the user (and the search engine robot) can go to any place on it and return to the home page in a minimum number of steps.
 Thus, it is important to plan the links within the site itself and the category tree and its presentation.

-If we plan the category structure of the site too complicated, requiring very many steps to go from the home page to the product and its purchase or to navigate between products, we will very quickly lose user engagement and the user will simply leave our site without completing the transaction.
+If we plan the site’s category structure too complicated, requiring many steps to go from the home page to the product and its purchase or to navigate between products, we will very quickly lose user engagement, and the user will simply leave our site without completing the transaction.

 The same will work for a search engine robot – if the site’s internal link structure is too complicated and illogical, it may not reach all the pages we would like it to index in the search results.